feedhenry-staff/fh-rest-express-router/README.md

 // Creates a handler for incoming HTTP requests that want to perform CRUDL
 // operations on the "orders" table in your MySQL database var ordersRouter = fhRestExpressRouter({
+  // The name of this router
   name: 'orders',

+  // Joi schemas that validate the querystring/body is safe for a request
+  validations: {
+    'list': require('./validate-list'),
+    'create': require('./validate-create'),
+    'update': require('./validate-update')
+  },

+  // The adapter that performs CRUDL functions on your behalf
   adapter: fhRestMySqlAdapter({
     dbOpts: {
       // See: https://github.com/felixge/node-mysql